 Peace Corps and Teach For America Scholarships

 The goals of the Peace Corps and Teach For America are a natural match with the mission of the School of Law.
 Many alumni/ae from these organizations wish to pursue a law degree to advance social justice and make a difference in society.
-To support their continued efforts, the law school offers merit-based scholarships as well as one stipend to support an unfunded public interest co-op.
+To support their continued efforts, the law school offers merit-based tuition scholarships.
 (The law school also waives the application fee for those applicants involved with these programs.
-Please contact the Office of Admissions at email@example.com for more information.)
+Please contact the Office of Admissions at firstname.lastname@example.org for more information.)

 Northeastern University Law Grant

 Outside organizations offer limited scholarships for prospective and current law students.
-We encourage you to explore the following outside scholarships.
+We encourage you to explore our list of outside scholarships.